$700,000 FCLF financing

 Financing for the Evans Center is provided as part of FCLF’s Food Access Program, established to increase access to fresh, healthy foods in low-income, food insecure communities.
 FCLF has received funding for its Food Access Program from the U.S. Department of Treasury CDFI Fund’s Healthy Food Financing Initiative (HFFI), and from the Florida Department of Agriculture, Division of Food, Nutrition and Wellness, Healthy Food Financing Initiative (FL-HFFI).
 These funding sources, along with FCLF’s private capital, deploy flexible financing for projects that provide ready access to fresh foods and can, in turn, improve health indicators such as diabetes and heart disease.

-To learn more about FCLF and Brevard Neighborhood Development Coalition, click here.
+To learn more about FCLF and Neighbor Up Brevard (formerly Brevard Neighborhood Development Coalition), click here.

 To view more photos from the Evans Center groundbreaking, visit FCLF's Flickr Evans Center photo collection.